Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### Feed Forward Networks

-Artificial Neural Networks (ANNs) are a class of computational functions inspired by how neurons work in the human brain.
-Neurons are arranged in layers and training occurs by guiding the network to know correct from incorrect answers.
+**Artificial Neural Networks** (ANNs) are a class of computational functions inspired by how neurons work in the human brain.
+Neurons are arranged in layers and training occurs by guiding the network to differentiate between correct and incorrect answers.
 These are called feed-forward networks because signals move forward through the system.

-One example of a common ANN is called Convolutional Neural network (CNN).
+One example of a common ANN is a **Convolutional Neural network** (CNN).
 These are commonly used in image recognition.
-You can think of a convolution as a filter applied to the image to make things like edges or specific features stand out.
+A _convolution_ can be thought of as a filter applied to the image to make things like edges or specific features stand out.

 ### Recurrent Neural Networks